Table of Contents

 What Is Automated Tax-Loss Harvesting?

-Until the advent of robo-advisor services some 15 years ago, tax-loss harvesting was typically carried out by qualified financial advisors or tax professionals in taxable accounts.
+Until the advent of robo-advisor services some 18 years ago, tax-loss harvesting was typically carried out by qualified financial advisors or tax professionals in taxable accounts.
 But as robo-advisors and their automated portfolios became more widely accepted, many of these services began to offer automated tax-loss harvesting as well, though the strategy was executed by a computer program.

-So whereas tax-loss harvesting once made sense only for higher-net-worth investors owing to the complexity of the task, automation has enabled some retail investors to reap the benefits of tax-loss harvesting as well.
+So, whereas tax-loss harvesting once made sense only for higher-net-worth investors owing to the complexity of the task, automation has enabled some retail investors to reap the benefits of tax-loss harvesting as well.
 The idea has been that automated tax-loss harvesting can be conducted more often and with less room for error, thanks to the precision of the underlying algorithm — which can also take into account the effects of the wash-sale rule.

 The Wash-Sale Rule

-It’s important that investors understand the “wash-sale rule” as it applies to tax-loss harvesting.
+It’s important that investors understand the wash-sale rule as it applies to tax-loss harvesting.

 What Is the Wash-Sale Rule?

 In the example above, the investor who sells security XYZ in order to apply the loss to the gain from selling security ABC may then want to replace security XYZ because it gives them exposure to a certain market sector.
-While the investor can’t turn around and buy XYZ again until 30 days have passed, they could buy a similar, but not substantially identical security, to maintain that exposure.
+While the investor can’t turn around and buy XYZ again until 30 days have passed, they could buy a similar, but not substantially identical, security to maintain that exposure.

 That said, it can be tricky to follow this guidance because the IRS hasn’t established a precise definition of what a “substantially identical security” is.
 This is another reason why automated tax-loss harvesting may be more efficient: It may be simpler for a computer algorithm to make these choices based on preset parameters.
+However, automated programs are fundamentally limited and could still trigger an inadvertent wash sale.

 How ETFs Help With the Wash-Sale Rule

-This is how the proliferation of exchange-traded funds (ETFs) has benefited the strategy of tax-loss harvesting.
-Exchange-traded funds, or ETFs, are baskets of securities that typically track an index of stocks, bonds, commodities or other assets, similar to a mutual fund.
+This is how the proliferation of exchange-traded funds has benefited the strategy of tax-loss harvesting.
+Exchange-traded funds, or ETFs, are baskets of securities that typically track an index of stocks, bonds, commodities, or other assets, similar to a mutual fund.
 Unlike mutual funds, though, ETFs trade on exchanges like stocks.

 Because most robo-advisors generate automated portfolios comprised of low-cost ETFs, this can also support the process of automated tax-loss harvesting.